 Senior, unitranche and junior secured loans are collateralized by tangible and intangible assets of the borrowers.
 These investments include loans to entities that have some level of challenge in obtaining financing from other, more conventional institutions, such as a bank.
 Interest rates on these loans are either fixed or floating, and are based on current market conditions and credit ratings of the borrower.
-The contractual interest rates on the loans ranged between 7.00% and 18.92% at both March 31, 2015 and December 31, 2014.
-The maturity dates on the loans outstanding at March 31, 2015 range between April 2017 and July 2021.
+The contractual interest rates on the loans ranged between 4.50% and 18.92% at September 30, 2015 and 7.00% and 18.92% at December 31, 2014.
+The maturity dates on the loans outstanding at September 30, 2015 range between April 2017 and July 2023.
 Management evaluates the collectability of the loans on an ongoing basis based upon various factors including, but not limited to, the credit history of the borrower, its financial status and its available collateral.